 Kinder’s first book, The Politics of Urban Water: Changing Waterscapes in Amsterdam (University of Georgia Press, 2015), explores how active residents in Amsterdam deploy waterscapes when rallying around a variety of political concerns.
 Redeveloped waterfronts are trademark landscapes in many post-industrial cities, and the market logics underlying these investments often dominate scholarly and media debates.
 However, in Amsterdam, squatters, queers, artists, historians, environmentalists, climatologists, tourists, reporters, and cabinet officials also bring waterscapes to life.
 Their interventions pull water in new directions, connecting it to political discussions about affordable housing, cultural tolerance, climate change, and national identity.

-Kinder’s current research project Infrastructures of Dissent: Place, Text, and Activism in Radical Indie-Bookselling – explores the spatial dimensions of social activism.
+One of Kinder’s current research projects, “Infrastructures of Dissent: Place, Text, and Activism in Radical Indie-Bookselling,” explores the spatial dimensions of social activism.
 Across the country, people are mobilizing to defend progressive political ideals, but activism is not evenly distributed.
 Like flows of capital and chains of migration, activism gets structured into geographic circuits with pathways and hotspots.
 This project explores how people route social activism in and out of the built environment.
 Using examples from progressive bookstores, infoshops, and publishing collectives, Kinder analyzes the material, territorial, and symbolic strategies people use to convert retail environments into resources for political engagement.